github/training-kit/paths/graphql/02-first-use.md

   ### What Can I Access with the API?

   GitHub has made much of the data about a user accessible via the API.
-To learn more about the data available to the User object, you can check out the [User reference documents on developer.github.com](https://developer.github.com/v4/reference/object/user/).
+To learn more about the data available to the User object, you can check out the [user reference documents on developer.github.com](https://developer.github.com/v4/reference/object/user/).

   ### What Am I Looking At?